-After being covered in salt for the last two weeks the children were able to free their tomatoes this afternoon in order to make their observations.
-It was fascinating to see what the salt had done to the tomatoes and some of the weight differences recorded were amazing – one of the tomatoes pre mummification weight was 86g and this had dropped down to 36g after being left in the salt for two weeks.
+What an interesting afternoon we’ve had in Year 3!
+After being covered in salt for the last two weeks, the children were able to free their tomatoes this afternoon in order to make their observations.
+It was fascinating to see what the salt had done to the tomatoes and some of the weight differences recorded were amazing – one of the tomatoes pre mummification weight was 93g and this had dropped down to 42g after being left in the salt for two weeks.
 The tomatoes had shrunk and the skin had gone crinkly.
 The children drew and recorded their observations before mummifying their tomatoes further by wrapping them in bandages!
-Year 3 are now professional embalmers, da iawn!!
+Year 3 are now professional embalmers, da iawn!

-We had a fantastic and messy afternoon in year 3 with the children becoming Egyptian embalmers!
+What a fantastic, messy afternoon we’ve had in Year 3 with the children becoming Egyptian Embalmers!
 We followed the steps of the mummification process using a tomato.
-First the children washed their dead bodies (the tomato!) and then an incision was made for them to remove the insides.
+First the children washed their dead bodies (the tomato) and then an incision was made for them to remove the insides.
 We then recorded the pre mummification weight.
 The children then had lots of fun stuffing their tomatoes with a salt and bicarbonate of soda mixture.
 The tomatoes were then placed in a container where they were again covered in the salt mixture.
 The tomatoes will stay in this state for 2 weeks where we will then compare the weight and make further observations.
-What a fun afternoon, diolch boys and girls!
+Da iawn boys and girls!

 As part of our sharks topic, we decided to use our explanation skills, that we have been developing in our language sessions, to create our very own shark documentaries!
 We used the Green Screen to help us present our ‘in studio’ part, explaining the different features that sharks have.
 Then, we decided to ‘dive down’ into the ocean, using the VR goggles and present the second part of our documentaries, explaining what we could see.
 Continue reading →